 Project-based M.S. option

 The project-based M.S. option is the department's second non-thesis degree track option.
-Among the 42 credits required for graduation, up to 9 credits may be project credits in the form of ME 598 (Graduate Projects) or independent study/research credits in the form of ME 600 (Independent Study).
+Among the 42 credits required for graduation, up to 9 credits may be project credits in the form of ME 598 (Graduate Projects), ME 592 (Mechatronics Master's Project), and/or independent study/research credits in the form of ME 600 (Independent Study).
 The remaining credits must all be taken from numerically-graded coursework.
 The project-based M.S. option allows students the opportunity for hands-on experience under faculty supervision and is best suited to students with little project or professional experience.
 If full-time status is maintained, students taking the project-based option can usually graduate in 5-6 quarters.

 Thesis-track M.S. option